-As of December 31, 2022 and 2021, the Company had total accrued liabilities of \$1.2 million and \$1.0 million, respectively, for such contingent sales taxes and surcharges that were not being collected from its clients but may be imposed by various taxing authorities, of which \$0.3 million and \$0.2 million, respectively, were included in current "Sales tax liabilities" on the consolidated balance sheets, and the remaining were included in non-current "Sales tax liabilities" on the consolidated balance sheets.
+As of December 31, 2023 and 2022, the Company had total accrued liabilities of \$1.7 million and \$1.2 million, respectively, for such contingent sales taxes and surcharges that were not being collected from its clients but may be imposed by various taxing authorities, of which \$0.8 million and \$0.3 million, respectively, were included in "Accrued and other current liabilities" on the consolidated balance sheet, and the remaining were included in "Other long-term liabilities" on the consolidated balance sheet.
 The Company's estimate of the probable loss incurred under this contingency is based on its analysis of the source location of its usage-based fees and the regulations and rules in each tax jurisdiction.